mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 ## Conclusion

 We can clearly see that using the external interfaces, the emulation can switch between the real and the simulated environment.
-This emulation feature of INET makes it possible for the user to "cut" the network at arbitrary points into many pieces and leave some of it in the simulation while extracting the others into the real world.
+This emulation feature of INET makes it possible for the user to "cut" the network at arbitrary points into many pieces and leave some of them in the simulation while extracting the others into the real world.

 ## Further Information